aaronsw/html2text/README.md

 |`-s`, `--hide-strikethrough`                            | Hide strike-through text. only relevent when `-g` is specified as well

-Or you can use it from within Python:
+Or you can use it from within `Python`:

     import html2text
     print html2text.html2text("<p>Hello, world.</p>")